popsim-consortium/stdpopsim/docs/tutorial.rst

    # model mutation rate: 2.35e-08

-The Gutenkunst OOA model was inferred using a mutation rate much larger than the default mutation rate in the `stdpopsim` catalog.
+The Gutenkunst OOA model was inferred using a mutation rate much larger than the default mutation rate for humans in the ``stdpopsim`` catalog.
 As such, simulating using this model and default rate will result in levels of diversity substantially lower than expected for the human population data that this model was inferred from.
 To match observed diversity in humans, we should instead use the mutation rate associated with the demographic model:

 .. code-block:: python

    contig = species.get_contig("chr22", mutation_rate=model.mutation_rate)
    print(contig.mutation_rate == model.mutation_rate)
    # True

+Similar functionality exists for the recombination rate, if a model specifies one.

 Choose a sampling scheme and simulate
 -------------------------------------